Xd06eR/Xd06eR/README.md

 ## Things you can try

-- [aistudio-exporter](https://github.com/Xd06eR/aistudio-exporter) — convert Google AI Studio conversation exports into Markdown, XML, or HTML, ready to paste into any chatbot or agent.
+- [aistudio-exporter](https://github.com/Xd06eR/aistudio-exporter) — convert Google AI Studio conversation exports into Markdown, XML, or HTML, ready to paste into any chatbot or agent to continue the work.
 [Try it](https://aistudioexporter.vercel.app)